 The Nyngan scandium resource is located approximately 500 kilometers northwest of Sydney, Australia.
 The property consists of two exploration licenses, controlled by Jervois, which encompass over 9,000 hectares.
-The scandium resource is hosted within the lateritic zone of the Gilgai Intrusion, one of several Alaskan-type mafic and ultramafic bodies which intrude Cambrian-Ordovician metasediments collectively called the Girilambone Group.
-The laterite zone, locally up to 40 meters thick, is layered with hematitic clay at the surface followed by limonitic clay, saprolitic clay, weathered bedrock and finally fresh bedrock.
+The scandium resource is hosted within a lateritic zone, locally up to 40 meters thick, and is layered with hematitic clay at the surface followed by limonitic clay, saprolitic clay, weathered bedrock and finally fresh bedrock.
 The scandium mineralization is concentrated within the hematitic, limonitic, and saprolitic zones with values up to 495 ppm scandium.